obiannotate: edit sequence annotations

 Adding annotations #

-To add a new tag/value pair to a sequence obiannotate
+To add a new tag/value pair to a sequence, obiannotate

-propose the generic option --set-tag
+proposes the generic option --set-tag

 Considering the following file: